-- 59.1 Persons to hold office of President and Vice President will be appointed from the pool of Directors by election of the Members at the annual General Meeting. - 59.2 Nominations for these roles will occur before the annual General Meeting. - 59.3 At least 10 days before notice of the annual General Meeting is sent to Members, the Secretary must send a notice to Members, calling for nominations for the roles of Officeholders to be appointed at the annual General Meeting. - 59.4 In order to be valid, nominations must: - (a) be in writing; - (b) be signed by the person nominating the nominee and the person seconding that nomination; - (c) be signed by the nominee indicating their consent to nomination; and - (d) be in relation to a present Director or a person standing to be a Director at that annual General Meeting.
+- 59.1 Persons to hold office of President and Vice President will be appointed from the pool of Directors by election of the Members at the annual General Meeting.. - 59.2 Nominations for these roles will occur before the annual General Meeting. - 59.3 At least 10 days before notice of the annual General Meeting is sent to Members, the Secretary must send a notice to Members, calling for nominations for roles of President, Vice President, Treasurer and Membership Director to be appointed at the annual General Meeting. - 59.4 In order to be valid, nominations must: - (a) be in writing; - (b) be signed by the person nominating the nominee and the person seconding that nomination; - (c) be signed by the nominee indicating their consent to nomination; and - (d) be in relation to a present Director or a person standing to be a director at that annual General Meeting.